anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

     - minimum: two nodes per profile
 -	HW specifications
     -	Boot disks are dedicated with Flash technology disks
-    - Additional 4 cores overhead per numa in case of DPDK usage for Network Intensive nodes
+    - In case of DPDK usage, extra cores must be reserved.
+The number of core to book for this overhead depend on the CPU frequency (Mpps available per core) and the number of Mpps to be delivered by node.
 -	Sizing rules

 | Number of CPU sockets| s |